Ffionhaf96/Project-Milestone-1/README.md

 When setting a filter to make the hero image more opaque using `filter: opacity(0.3)` it was altering the appearance of the `h1` also which made it unreadable.
 *fix*:

+### Bug: Card group images not aligning
+When changing the images and titles to the respective book genres they became misaligned to each other.
+*fix*

 ### HTML Validation
 <!-- Insert info here-->